RominaFior/warehouse-management-system/README.md

 ## Test Files

-There are two test files available at the root of your project:
+There are two test files available at the root of the project:

 `test_inventory.json`: This file contains sample data for testing the inventory functionality.
 `test_product.json`: This file contains sample data for testing the product functionality.